 Exposed aggregate concrete is the universal term for concrete which incorporates natural stones, like pebbles, applied into the top layer of poured concrete.
 The result is a timeless look with unmatched durability.
 Great for surfaces that require a bit more traction as well

 Brushed Concrete with Color

 Add a dynamic twist to basic gray brushed concrete with integral color.
-The team at Ergeon can work with you to select the perfect brushed concrete color that will compliment the color of your home and highlight your landscape.
+You can check out the colors offered here and select the perfect brushed concrete color that will compliment the color of your home and highlight your landscape.

 We hope this helped you get a better idea of what some of your concrete options are and how concrete can be used for your hardscape needs.